Diversity (business): Purported benefits and negative results

 Diversity is believed by some to bring substantial benefits such as better decision making and improved problem solving, greater creativity and innovation, which leads to enhanced product development, and more successful marketing to different types of customers.
 Diversity is also claimed to enhance organizations' abilities to compete in global markets.
 Simply recognizing diversity in a corporation is said to link the variety of talents within the organization.
 However, there is no conclusive evidence that token diversity yields a competitive advantage; rather, without diversity of thought, a supportive culture, and collaborative decision-making, diversity may negatively affect performance.
 Despite this, a 2024 research showed that there is a plausibly causal link (not only a correlation) between workforce gender diversity and financial performance in major firms, according to a study that measured financial performance using stock returns (which are a very common measure of firm performance in finance, economics, accounting, and management research).
 Mathematical modeling research of team work by Scott Page demonstrates that heterogeneous teams consistently out-performed homogeneous teams on a variety of tasks.

 Page points out, however, that diversity in teamwork is not always simple and that there are many challenges to fostering an inclusive environment in the workplace for diversity of thought and ideas.
 For example: "If we look at the evidence on whether identity diverse collections of people perform better than more homogeneous collections, we see mixed results at every level.
 At the country level, we find that in advanced economies, ethnic diversity proves beneficial.
 In poorer countries, it causes problems.
 In cities, we see similar effects.
 Diversity has the same pluses and minuses.
 Cognitive diversity increases innovation.
 Preference diversity leads to squabbles" (p.
 14).
 Also, "We have no logical reason to think that identity diverse groups would perform better than more homogenous groups – unless we believe that mysterious collective cognitive capability emerges from the interactions of people with diverse identities" (p.
 326).

 In order to benefit from diversity, keep organizations competitive, and drive business success, comprehensive strategies are required that encompass all dimensions of diversity (race, gender, cognitive styles, beliefs, experience etc.).

 A study of diversity efforts in a Swedish workplace led the authors to conclude, "it is futile to describe diversity work in terms of success or failure."
 The authors called for efforts toward diversity, but could not point to evidence that it was measurably helpful.
+They abandoned the effort to prove that diversity helps businesses.

+"We suggest approaching diversity management in terms of trying rather than outcomes.
+First, focusing on trying emphasizes that working with diversity entails a shifting, relative, and tension-filled notion.
+Second, it brings forth the tentative performativity of diversity management.
+Third, it opens up ways of looking at diversity in the workplace beyond a reductionist dichotomy between success and failure".
+These authors still advocate diversity, even though they admit they have not found evidence of "success", that it helps businesess succeed.